Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 - statworkx - How to dockerize shinyapps -  <https://www.statworx.com/en/content-hub/blog/how-to-dockerize-shinyapps/>

 - statworkx - Running your r scripts in docker -  <https://www.statworx.com/en/content-hub/blog/running-your-r-script-in-docker/>

+- Anjuna - Build a Docker image - Once you have created a Dockerfile, you can use it with the “docker build” command.
+           This will create a working image.
+The Dockerfile must be located in the root directory - <https://docs.anjuna.io/sgx/latest/getting_started/tutorial_anjuna_in_docker/build_an_image.html>

+$ docker build . <>